matomo-org/developer-documentation/docs/5.x/user-in-depth.md

 Similarly you can set a value using `Option:set('MyPluginName.valueDescribeSetting.' .
 Piwik::getCurrentUserLogin(), $value)` or get all values for all users like `Option.getLike('MyPluginName.valueDescribeSetting.%')`.

-When a user is deleted, you would need to make sure to cleanup any configured value using the `'UsersManager.deleteUser'` event where you can then do a `Option::delete($key)`.
+When a user is deleted, you would need to make sure to clean up any configured value using the `'UsersManager.deleteUser'` event where you can then do a `Option::delete($key)`.

 It's very much recommended encapsulating all related logic to this in one class and not spread the `Option` calls across different classes.